Skip to content

 Observation and discussion

-2.4 Discuss the use of different types of bedding
+2.4 Discuss the use of a range of bedding for horses Range = 2 or more

 • Shavings